mtlynch/mtlynch.io/_posts/2017-11-14-how-to-hire-a-cartoonist-for-your-blog.md

 {% include image.html file="mma-sketch.png" max_width="600px" alt="Sketch of MMA cartoon" img_link=true %}

 Right off the bat, the sketch was pretty close to what I wanted.
-She sent me a more detailed version and we went a few rounds on minor fixes, but you can see the changes get smaller and smaller as we converge on the final design.
+I asked her to proceed with that sketch, and she sent me a more detailed version.
+We went a few rounds on minor fixes, but you can see the changes get smaller and smaller as we converge on the final design.

 <figure class="third">
   {% include image.html file="mma-v1.png" alt="MMA cartoon v1" img_link=true %}